Peer pressure: Charitable donations

 An experiment conducted by Diane Reyniers and Richa Bhalla measured the amount donated by a group of London School of Economics students.
 The group was split into individual donators and pair donators.
 The donation amounts were revealed within each pair; then, the pair was given time to discuss their amounts and then revise them as necessary.
 In general, pair subjects donated an average of 3.64 pounds (Sterling) while individuals donated an average of 2.55 pounds.
 Furthermore, in pairs where one subject donated significantly more than the other, the latter would on average increase the donation amount by 0.55 pounds.
 This suggests that peer pressure "shames" individuals for making smaller donations.
 But when controlling for donation amount, paired subjects were significantly less happy with their donation amount than individual subjects—suggesting that paired subjects felt coerced to donate more than they would have otherwise.
 This leads to a dilemma: charities will do better by approaching groups of people (such as friends); however, this could result in increased donor discomfort, which would impact their future donations.

 Organizational researchers have found a generally similar phenomenon among large corporations: executives and managers of large companies look to similar organizations in their industry or headquarters city to figure out the appropriate level of corporate charitable donations, and those that make smaller donations might be seen as stingy and suffer damage to their reputations.

+Criminal justice

+There are a number of applications for peer pressure related to adolescent exposure to the criminal justice and juvenile justice system, which relate to disproportionate minority contact, differential involvement, and topics like codes of the street.
+Tens of thousands of juveniles offend and make contact with the criminal justice system per day, which has significant impacts within communities and neighborhoods.
+Neighborhoods and social contexts contribute largely to crime outcomes through social disorganization and connections with communities.
+There is a significant correlation between a lack of social connection between the individual and their neighborhoods and likelihood of offending / recidivism.
+Literature is mixed regarding the causality of neighborhood conditions and substance use, but it is more strongly correlated with peer pressure and differential social environments.
+This can be examined as a partial correlation, where peer pressure is the confound which strongly influences the relationships between social disorganization and negative outcomes like substance use and crime.
+Risky behaviors and lifestyles are closely related with all types of substance use, seen in the connections between crime and drug possession.
+Delinquent behaviors and tendencies for crime are most commonly associated with "hard drugs" like opioids and prescription drugs.